 Although they are adjustable, it is still very important to select a particular size that suits you best.
 Generally, they come in three major sizes like small, medium, and large.
 After you have picked the right size, the next thing you need to do is to set the right height that suits you.
 This is where you find the height adjustment feature something very important.

-If you want your forearm crutch to last long, follow these few step to maintain yours.
+If you want your forearm crutch to last long, follow these few steps to maintain yours.

 Instructions in cleaning forearm crutches